Assassin's Creed (novel series): Valhalla – Geirmund's Saga (2020)

-Assassin's Creed: Valhalla – Geirmund's Saga, written by Matthew J. Kirby, is a tie-in novel to Asssassin's Creed Valhalla.
+Assassin's Creed: Valhalla – Geirmund's Saga, written by Matthew J. Kirby, is a tie-in novel to Assassin's Creed Valhalla.
 It was published by Penguin Books in the United Kingdom on 10 November 2020, and by Aconyte Books in the United States on 23 March 2021.
-The book does not follow the events of Valhalla, although they are occasionally referenced and several characters from the game makes appeareances in the novel.
-Instaed, the plot centers on the Viking Geirmund Hel-hide as he tries to prove his worth to the Great Heathen Army during their invasion of the British Isles.
+The book does not follow the events of Valhalla, although they are occasionally referenced and several characters from the game make appearances in the novel.
+Instead, the plot centers on the Viking Geirmund Hel-hide as he tries to prove his worth to the Great Heathen Army during their invasion of the British Isles.

 Valhalla – Sword of the White Horse (2022)

-Assassin's Creed: Valhalla – Sword of the White Horse, written by Elsa Sjunneson, is a tie-in and sequel to Assassin's Creed Valhalla.
+Assassin's Creed: Valhalla – Sword of the White Horse, written by Elsa Sjunneson, is a tie-in novel and sequel to Assassin's Creed Valhalla.
 It was published by Aconyte Books on 26 April 2022 in the United States, and on 7 July in the United Kingdom.
-The plot is set in 878 and follows witch-warrior Niamh of Argyll, who infiltrates the Hidden Ones to learn about their intentions in England and recover the legendary sword Excalibur, which is sacred to her people, from the Raven Clan.
+The plot is set in 878 and follows the witch-warrior Niamh of Argyll, who infiltrates the Hidden Ones to learn about their intentions in England and recover the legendary sword Excalibur, which is sacred to her people, from the Raven Clan.

 The Golden City (2023)

-Assassin's Creed: The Golden City, written by Jaleigh Johnson, is a tie-in novel to Assassin's Creed Mirage.
-It will be published by Aconyte Books on 4 April 2023 in the United States, and on 22 June in the United Kingdom.
+Assassin's Creed: The Golden City, written by Jaleigh Johnson, is a tie-in novel to Assassin's Creed Valhalla and Assassin's Creed Mirage, bridging the gap between the two games.
+It was published by Aconyte Books on 2 May 2023 in the United States, and on 22 June in the United Kingdom.
 The plot is set in 867 and follows the Hidden One Hytham, who joins his mentor Basim Ibn Ishaq in Constantinople to help him thwart a murderous scheme by the Order of the Ancients.
-Unbeknowst to Basim, however, Hytham's mission has an ulterior objective: to test where his mentor's true loyalties lie.
+Secretly, however, Hytham's mission has an ulterior objective: to test where his mentor's true loyalties lie.

+The World of Assassin's Creed Valhalla (2023)

+The World of Assassin's Creed Valhalla: Journey to the North – Logs and Files of a Hidden One is an illustrated hardcover book written by Rick Barba and published by Dark Horse Comics on 12 July 2023.
+The book is presented as an in-universe journal of the character Hytham from Assassin's Creed Valhalla and recounts most of the game's events.

+Mirage – Daughter of No One (2023)

+Assassin's Creed: Mirage – Daughter of No One, written by Maria Lewis, is a tie-in novel and prequel to Assassin's Creed Mirage.
+It was published by Aconyte Books on 21 November 2023 in the United States, and on 18 January 2024 in the United Kingdom.
+The plot is primarily set in 824 and follows Roshan during her early years before joining the Hidden Ones and becoming Basim Ibn Ishaq's mentor.